 The war has continued with the same intensity over the past year.
 Russia carries out roughly the same number of attacks and suffers essentially the same losses in terms of personnel during the period.
 Regarding tanks and other armor, it has not changed much as it was already low before, but what we can see is that the increase in drones has been enormous, both at the front and in the nightly terror attacks.
 At the same time, we can sense that it seems to have leveled off somewhat towards the end, which may indicate that Russia is now having difficulty increasing production, but it is probably a bit too early to be certain.

 Ukraine is knocking out more artillery than ever while Russian usage is decreasing, which is somewhat contradictory, but it is probably because different things are being reported.
-The increase in other vehicles is rising but this is probably because Russia is using fewer but more vehicles.
+The increase in other vehicles is increasing but this is probably due to Russia using more, but smaller vehicles (e.g. motorcycles instead of infantry vehicles).

 So far, no slowdown of the war can be seen looking back a year, however, the intensity was higher earlier in the war.
 Russia is likely at the level they can maintain and Ukraine matches it.
 Nothing in the statistics so far directly points to a turn in Ukraine’s favor, but nothing points to Russia gaining an increased advantage either.